blackmagic-debug/black-magic-org/knowledge/faq.md

 ## Why is XXX not supported?

 Because nobody implemented the required functions yet.
-Look on [GitHub](https://github.com/blackmagic-debug/blackmagic/pulls) if there is a pending pull request for your target.
+Look on {bmd-gh}`GitHub <pulls>` if there is a pending pull request for your target.
 Consider testing PRs that try to implement the desired target to help us triage merge of new hardware support.

 ## Why is Raspberry Pi 1 not supported?